 Is it Christmas?
 Pick red and green ties.
 Are you on the pep squad?
-Then maybe go with bands that are the same as your school's colors.
+Then go with black and gold, or whatever your school colors are.
 And, of course, July just begs for red, white and blue elastics.

 1) You can pick out a different color scheme every time.

 Don't worry, just because you've chosen a scheme once doesn't mean that you're stuck with it.
 Elastic ties are usually replaced during each appointment (usually every few weeks).

 So, make a change, or even be adventurous.
 It doesn't cost a thing other than the courage to do it.
 (In case you're wondering, your orthodontist buys these bands for less than a penny a piece.)

 2) Things to think about when making a choice.

 - White or ivory bands can help to mask your braces.
 But depending on the types of things you eat and drink, they may tend to stain.

 - Darker bands don't stain but they don't help to hide your braces either.

 - Mixing colors is just plain fun.